Public Works Board approves funding for 15 broadband construction projects across Washington state

 - Lincoln County – Connecting Lincoln County, $4,162,072

-- Pacific County PUD – Pacific County Broadband Build British Columbia to Nemah, $5 million
+- Pacific County PUD – Pacific County Broadband Build Bay City to Nemah, $5 million

 -